 UNSW isn’t like other places you’ve worked.
 Yes, we’re a large organisation with a diverse and talented community; a community doing extraordinary things.
 But what makes us different isn’t only what we do, it’s how we do it.
 Together, we are driven to be thoughtful, practical, and purposeful in all we do.
+Taking this combined approach is what makes our work matter.
+It’s the reason we’re Australia’s number one university for impact and among the nation’s Top 20 empIoyers.
+And it’s why we come to campus each day.
 If you want a career where you can thrive, be challenged and do meaningful work, you’re in the right place.

 Who you are